Reporting a Provider Discrepancy

 3. Verification — The reported claim is cross-checked against at least one named primary source — typically a state licensing authority, federal agency database, or the entity's official registered filings.
 Secondary confirmation from a second independent source is required for any change to credential-related fields.

-Third-party reports — meaning reports submitted by someone other than the listed entity — are accepted and weighted equally to self-reports, provided the submitter can supply a primary source reference.
+Third-party reports — meaning reports submitted by someone other than the verified entity — are accepted and weighted equally to self-reports, provided the submitter can supply a primary source reference.
 Anonymous submissions without source documentation are logged but do not trigger the verification workflow unless editorial staff independently locate corroborating evidence.

 Common scenarios